How to Manage Crohn's Flares

 Here are measures you can take to lower the risk of developing flares and keep Crohn’s under control:

-1. Figure out a diet plan that suits your body by working closely with a gastroenterologist and nutritionist.
+1.** Figure out iet plan** that suits your body by working closely with a gastroenterologist and nutritionist.

 2.** Relax your mind and body regularly**, whether through a yoga or meditation practice, talking to a therapist or perhaps even writing a blog.
 This keeps your body (and bowels) relaxed and can be a great outlet for stress.
 Stress can compromise the immune system and trigger a flare.